mhoangvslev/F-RDFQuotient/README.md

 ## Troubleshooting
 Thank you for trying out our software!
 If you encounter any problem using it, please file an issue in this GitLab project.

+## More technical details
+Our software allows to build six different summaries, four defined in our [paper](https://hal.inria.fr/hal-01325900v6) and two classical algorithms, namely 1-forward-and-backward bisimulation and 1-forward bisimulation quotients.

+For each of our four summaries, two implementations are available: one "global" (or "two-pass") that needs to read the whole RDF graph before summarizing it, and one "incremental" that summarizes the graph while traversing it and continuously updates the summary.

+This leads to a total of 10 algorithms:

+* global-weak (in the code referred to as TwoPassWeak or 2pweak/2pw)
+* incremental-weak (Weak or weak/w)
+* global-strong (TwoPassStrong or 2pstrong/2ps)
+* incremental-strong (Strong or strong/s)
+* global-typed-weak (TwoPassTypedWeak or 2ptypedweak/2ptw)
+* incremental-typed-weak (TypedWeak or typedweak/tw)
+* global-typed-strong (TwoPassTypedStrong or 2ptypedstrong/2pts)
+* incremental-typed-strong (TypedStrong or typedstrong/ts)
+* 1-forward-backward-bisimulation (OneBisim or onefb/1fb)
+* 1-forward-bisimulation (OneFW or onefw/1fw)